shantanu994/python-mini-projects/expense tarcker/README.md

 Expense Tracker :
-A simple Command Line Python application to track your daily expenses.
+A simple Python application to track your daily expenses.
 Add, view, calculate totals, and manage your expenses.

 Features: